reiryuki/Dolby-Atmos-MagicRevision-Magisk-Module/README.md

 ## Requirements
 - armeabi-v7a or arm64-v8a architecture
-- 32 bit audio service (this also can be found in 64 bit ROM with 32 bit support, not only 32 bit ROM)
+- 32 bit HIDL audio service (this also can be found in 64 bit ROM with 32 bit support, not only 32 bit ROM)
 - Android 4.2 (SDK 17) and up
 - Magisk or Kitsune Mask or KernelSU or Apatch installed